Code-Institute-Submissions/onAPlateCatering/README.md

 - [Pexels](www.pexels.com) was used to source free stock photos.
 - [Unsplash](https://unsplash.com/) was used to source free stock photos.
 - [Pixabay](https://pixabay.com/) was used to source free stock photos.
-- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) was used to validate CSS code.
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate CSS code.
-- [W3C Html Checker](https://validator.w3.org/nu) was used to validate HTML code.
+- [W3C Html Checker](https://validator.w3.org/) was used to validate HTML code.
-- [Pic Resize](https://picresize.com/) was used to resize images used on the website to improve the website performance.
+- [Pic Resize](https://picresize.com/) was used to resize images available on the website to improve its performance.
-- [Ligthhouse](https://GitHub.com/GoogleChrome/lighthouse) was used to audit my website and the results of the audit were used to improve the website performance etc.
+- [Ligthhouse](https://GitHub.com/GoogleChrome/lighthouse) was used to audit my website.
+The results of the audit were considered when making improvements to improve the website performance etc.
 - [Lamba Test](https://app.lambdatest.com/) was used to test the website on windows operating system.
 - [Am I responsive](http://ami.responsivedesign.is/) was used to view the website across several devices at once.
 - [W3C Spell checker](https://www.w3.org/2002/01/spellchecker) was used to check the spelling of the website.